This chapter introduces the features and architecture of Oracle XML DB. It contains these topics:

 Some detailed Oracle XML DB case studies are available on OTN and include the following:

 Oracle XML DB Downloadable Demonstration.
 This detailed demonstration illustrates how to use many Oracle XML DB features.
-Parts of this demonstration are also included in Chapter 3, "Using Oracle XML DB".
+Parts of this demonstration are also included in Chapter 3, "Overview of How To Use Oracle XML DB".

 SAX Loader Application.
 This demonstrates an efficient way to break up large files containing multiple XML documents outside the database and insert them into the database as a set of separate documents.
 This is provided as a standalone and a Web-based application.